patrickbwarren/transam-triton/EMULATOR.md

 initiating the programming pulse the bit 7 of port C is _immediately_ set to 0.

-For completeness, the L7.2 Monitor code that implements the 'Z' function is described next.
+For completeness, the L7.2 monitor code that implements the 'Z' function is described next.
 Despite some apparent inefficiencies, it is perhaps the most compact and elegant 8080 machine code that I have ever seen.
 For an analysis, see notes below.
 The entry point from the function prompt is at address `0F1C`:
 ```
-0F1C  CD 08 02  CALL    0208    ; prompt for start address, return in HL
+0F1C  CD 08 02  CALL    0208    # prompt for start address, return in HL
-0F1F  0E 64     MVI     C,64    ; number of write cycles is 0x64 = 100 decimal
+0F1F  0E 64     MVI     C,64    # number of write cycles is 0x64 = 100 decimal
-0F21  11 00 04  LXI     D,0400  ; load DE with 0x0400 = 1024 bytes (EPROM capacity)
+0F21  11 00 04  LXI     D,0400  # load DE with 0x0400 = 1024 bytes (EPROM capacity)
-0F24  E5        PUSH    H       ; push HL (start address) onto stack
+0F24  E5        PUSH    H       # push HL (start address) onto stack
-0F25  D5        PUSH    D       ; push DE = 0x400 onto stack
+0F25  D5        PUSH    D       # push DE = 0x400 onto stack
-0F26  11 00 00  LXI     D,0000  ; load DE with start address of EPROM = 0x0000
+0F26  11 00 00  LXI     D,0000  # load DE with start address of EPROM = 0x0000
-0F29  CD 5F 0F  CALL    0F5F    ; call to read byte from EPROM into A
+0F29  CD 5F 0F  CALL    0F5F    # call to read byte from EPROM into A
-0F2C  47        MOV     B,A     ; copy A into B
+0F2C  47        MOV     B,A     # copy A into B
-0F2D  B6        ORA     M       ; or A with memory at HL
+0F2D  B6        ORA     M       # or A with memory at HL
-0F2E  B8        CMP     B       ; test for zero bits; ie does A | M == A ?
+0F2E  B8        CMP     B       # test for zero bits; ie does A | M == A ?
-0F2F  C2 72 0F  JNZ     0F72    ; if so, print 'PROGRAM ERROR' and abort to function prompt
+0F2F  C2 72 0F  JNZ     0F72    # if so, print 'PROGRAM ERROR' and abort to function prompt
-0F32  3E 88     MVI     A,88    ; set up for write cycle - control word to 0x88
+0F32  3E 88     MVI     A,88    # set up for write cycle - control word to 0x88
-0F34  06 08     MVI     B,08    ; bits 2 and 3 of port C will be 1 and 0 respectively
+0F34  06 08     MVI     B,08    # bits 2 and 3 of port C will be 1 and 0 respectively
-0F36  CD 63 0F  CALL    0F63    ; call to write byte in A to EPROM
+0F36  CD 63 0F  CALL    0F63    # call to write byte in A to EPROM
-0F39  DB FE     IN      FE      ; fetch upper 4 bits from 8255 port C
+0F39  DB FE     IN      FE      # fetch upper 4 bits from 8255 port C
-0F3B  A7        ANA     A       ; set sign flag = bit 7 of A (program pulse)
+0F3B  A7        ANA     A       # set sign flag = bit 7 of A (program pulse)
-0F3C  FA 39 0F  JM      0F39    ; loop back if sign flag set (program pulse not finished)
+0F3C  FA 39 0F  JM      0F39    # loop back if sign flag set (program pulse not finished)
-0F3F  79        MOV     A,C     ; copy number of remaining write cycles in C into A
+0F3F  79        MOV     A,C     # copy number of remaining write cycles in C into A
-0F40  FE 01     CPI     01      ; are we at the final write cycle?
+0F40  FE 01     CPI     01      # are we at the final write cycle?
-0F42  C2 4C 0F  JNZ     0F4C    ; if not, skip the read test
+0F42  C2 4C 0F  JNZ     0F4C    # if not, skip the read test
-0F45  CD 5F 0F  CALL    0F5F    ; otherwise, call to read byte from EPROM into A
+0F45  CD 5F 0F  CALL    0F5F    # otherwise, call to read byte from EPROM into A
-0F48  BE        CMP     M       ; does it match what's in memory?
+0F48  BE        CMP     M       # does it match what's in memory?
-0F49  C2 7B 0E  JNZ     0E7B    ; if not, print 'READ ERROR' and abort to function prompt
+0F49  C2 7B 0E  JNZ     0E7B    # if not, print 'READ ERROR' and abort to function prompt
-0F4C  23        INX     H       ; increment HL (memory address)
+0F4C  23        INX     H       # increment HL (memory address)
-0F4D  13        INX     D       ; increment DE (EPROM address)
+0F4D  13        INX     D       # increment DE (EPROM address)
-0F4E  E3        XTHL            ; exchange stack with HL; HL now contains 0x400
+0F4E  E3        XTHL            # exchange stack with HL; HL now contains 0x400
-0F4F  CD BF 00  CALL    00BF    ; compare HL with DE, ie does DE = 0x400?
+0F4F  CD BF 00  CALL    00BF    # compare HL with DE, ie does DE = 0x400?
-0F52  E3        XTHL            ; exchange stack with HL, recovering memory address
+0F52  E3        XTHL            # exchange stack with HL, recovering memory address
-0F53  C2 29 0F  JNZ     0F29    ; if DE is not yet 0x400, loop back for next byte
+0F53  C2 29 0F  JNZ     0F29    # if DE is not yet 0x400, loop back for next byte
-0F56  D1        POP     D       ; pop DE off stack (the value here is 0x400)
+0F56  D1        POP     D       # pop DE off stack (the value here is 0x400)
-0F57  E1        POP     H       ; pop HL off stack (the start address again)
+0F57  E1        POP     H       # pop HL off stack (the start address again)
-0F58  0D        DCR     C       ; decrement write cycle count
+0F58  0D        DCR     C       # decrement write cycle count
-0F59  C2 24 0F  JNZ     0F24    ; if not zero, loop back for another cycle
+0F59  C2 24 0F  JNZ     0F24    # if not zero, loop back for another cycle
-0F5C  C3 3D 03  JMP     033D    ; print 'END' and return to function prompt
+0F5C  C3 3D 03  JMP     033D    # print 'END' and return to function prompt
 ```
 To accompany this is a short subroutine with entry points at `0F5F` and `0F63`:
 ```
-0F5F  3E 98     MVI     A,98    ; 8255 control word will be set to 0x98
+0F5F  3E 98     MVI     A,98    # 8255 control word will be set to 0x98
-0F61  06 04     MVI     B,04    ; bits 2 and 3 of port C will be 0 and 1 respectively
+0F61  06 04     MVI     B,04    # bits 2 and 3 of port C will be 0 and 1 respectively
-0F63  D3 FF     OUT     FF      ; output control word to 8255 (second entry point)
+0F63  D3 FF     OUT     FF      # output control word to 8255 (second entry point)
-0F65  7B        MOV     A,E     ; copy low byte of EPROM address in DE
+0F65  7B        MOV     A,E     # copy low byte of EPROM address in DE
-0F66  D3 FD     OUT     FD      ; output to 8255 port B
+0F66  D3 FD     OUT     FD      # output to 8255 port B
-0F68  7E        MOV     A,M     ; get data from main memory location in HL
+0F68  7E        MOV     A,M     # get data from main memory location in HL
-0F69  D3 FC     OUT     FC      ; output to 8255 port A (no effect unless control word is 0x88)
+0F69  D3 FC     OUT     FC      # output to 8255 port A (no effect unless control word is 0x88)
-0F6B  7A        MOV     A,D     ; copy high byte of EPROM address in DE (only lowest two bits are used)
+0F6B  7A        MOV     A,D     # copy high byte of EPROM address in DE (only lowest two bits are used)
-0F6C  B0        ORA     B       ; set bits 2 and 3 to control 2708
+0F6C  B0        ORA     B       # set bits 2 and 3 to control 2708
-0F6D  D3 FE     OUT     FE      ; output to 8255 port C (affects lower 4 bits only)
+0F6D  D3 FE     OUT     FE      # output to 8255 port C (affects lower 4 bits only)
-0F6F  DB FC     IN      FC      ; input from 8255 port A (data acquired only if control word is 0x98)
+0F6F  DB FC     IN      FC      # input from 8255 port A (data acquired only if control word is 0x98)
-0F71  C9        RET             ; return
+0F71  C9        RET             # return
 ```
 #### Notes